rottenberry/Proto.js/README.md

 The only one special property of every isntance is `factoty` wich is always `null`.

 The prototype aren't compatible with functions that are constructors.
 But you still borrow methods directly if your codebase allows that.

+The prototype must keep these conventions:

+**properties which should be inherited by instances, are defined directly in the prototype; properties which must not be inherited, are defined in `factory` property of the prototype.
+**`SomePrototype.factory.create()` and `SomePrototype.factory.init()` must accept only one parameter - an object which contains all needed fields.